ChaosAmd/hsom/README.md

 # hsom
-My codes on hsom book
+My codes on hsom book.
+This is inteded to become a future workshop using euterpea.